Skip to main content

 • The primary goal you hope to accomplish by participating

-Due to the time commitment required to successfully complete this program, we strongly encourage you to seek support from your department chair or division director before you apply.
+Due to the time commitment required to successfully complete this program, we ask that you seek support from your department chair or division director before you apply.

 Participating in Communicating Science can be an important component of an annual review and contribute to promotion and/or tenure.